supercollider/supercollider.github.io/development/building-raspberrypi.md

 Compiling SCIDE master natively on Raspberry Pi Raspbian Jessie ==

-note: this is for building scide on standard jessie (gui).
+note: this is for building scide on standard jessie (raspbian desktop).

 requirements
 --